What to Expect When Traveling to Montana in June

 You can see the historical dates Going-to-the-Sun Road has opened over the past several decades here.

-2021 Travel Tip: Glacier National Park is requiring a separate entrance ticket for Going-to-the-Sun Road this summer between the hours of 6am and 5pm from May 28 to September 6, 2021, in addition to the regular park pass due to expecting a record breaking number of visitors in summer 2021.
+2023 Travel Tip: Glacier National Park is requiring a separate entrance ticket for Going-to-the-Sun Road, Many Glacier, Rising Sun, and North Fork this summer between the hours of 6am and 3pm from May 26 to September 10, 2023, in addition to the regular park pass.
+This is different from the past couple years when tickets were only required for GTTSR and the North Folk.
 The ticket sales open up for each date 60 days in advance with some held to be released two days in advance.
 Find out more here.

 Other Things to Do in Montana in June